 15.3.5.2 Calculation of Real-Time Market Prices for Regulation Capacity During EDRP/SCR Activations

-During any interval in which the ISO is using scarcity pricing rule “A” or “B” to calculate LBMPs under Sections 17.1.2.2 or 17.1.2.3 of Attachment B to this ISO Services Tariff, the real-time Regulation Capacity Market Price may be recalculated in light of the Regulation Capacity Bids of Suppliers and Lost Opportunity Costs of Generators scheduled to provide Regulation Service in real-time.
+During any interval in which the ISO is using scarcity pricing rule to calculate LBMPs under Section 17.1.2.2 of Attachment B to this ISO Services Tariff, the real-time Regulation Capacity Market Price may be recalculated in light of the Regulation Capacity Bids of Suppliers and Lost Opportunity Costs of Generators scheduled to provide Regulation Service in real-time.

-Specifically, when either scarcity pricing rule is applicable, the real-time Regulation Capacity Market Price shall be set to the higher of: (i) the highest total Regulation Capacity Bid and Lost Opportunity Cost of any Regulation Service provider scheduled by RTD; and (ii) the Market Price calculated under Section 15.3.5.1 of this Rate Schedule.
+Specifically, when the scarcity pricing rule of Section 17.1.2.2 is applicable, the real-time Regulation Capacity Market Price shall be set to the higher of: (i) the highest total Bid and Lost Opportunity Cost of any Regulation Service provider scheduled by RTD; or (ii) the Market Price calculated under Section 15.3.5.1 of this Rate Schedule.

 15.3.5.3 Real-Time Regulation Capacity Balancing Payments, Regulation Movement Payments and Performance Charges